 Your out of office is on, you’ve packed your suitcase and printed your boarding pass, but you might still find yourself struggling to switch off from work.
 Particularly given new research from Mind has found that many of us can expect our boss to try to get in touch mid-holiday.

-An online YouGov poll* commissioned by the mental health charity has found that 24 per cent of workers said their employer had tried to contact them while on holiday.
+An online YouGov poll* commissioned by the mental health charity has found that 24% of workers said their employer had tried to contact them while on holiday.

-Worryingly, the research also indicated that only half of respondents (50 per cent) said that their manager respects that they have a life outside work, while nearly 3 in 10 (28 per cent) admitted that they often check work email outside of work.
+Worryingly, the research also indicated that only half of respondents (50%) said that their manager respects that they have a life outside work, while nearly 3 in 10 (28%) admitted that they often check work email outside of work.

 Emma Mamo, Head of Workplace Wellbeing at Mind, said: